pcregrep — a grep with Perl-compatible regular expressions.

 used to set the overall resource limit; there is a second

-option called −−recursion−limit
+option called −−recursion−limit that sets

 a limit on the amount of memory (usually stack) that is used